Senozoid/Fatewright/quick-guide.md

-﻿# A quick guide to Fatewright
+﻿# A Quick Guide to Fatewright

-## Overview
+## What is Fatewright?

-## Is it for you
+## Is it for you?

+Fatewright was made because I wanted to write my own electronic gamebook.
+When I started it, I was not aware of the highly active interactive fiction [communities](https://emshort.blog/how-to-play/the-if-community/) or any of the existing [systems](https://www.ifwiki.org/Authoring_system) like Inform, ChoiceScript or Twine.
+I continued using my own system because I made it myself, was comfortable using it, and could change anything I did not like.
+If you are just starting out, you might find one of the more well-known systems to be better suited to your needs.

+---

-If any of these apply to you, then Fatewright may be the tool for you :-
+**If any of these apply to you, then Fatewright may be the tool for you :--**

 + You want to write a primarily choice-based story.